 Neuropsychological Assessment refers to multiple domains of functioning and offers recommendations that are individualized to the child or adult based on their unique cognitive profile.
 A neuropsychological evaluation can explain why a problem exists and give more specific recommendations as to what should be done to improve performance or accommodate based on one’s cognitive abilities.

 Psychotherapy refers to the use of psychological methods of treatment to improve mental health conditions.
-Methods of psychotherapy offered include individuals, families, couples, and group therapy services.
+Methods of psychotherapy offered include individual therapy services.

 Psychological Assessments for Bariatric and Spinal Cord Stimulator Device Clearance (Adults Only)

 Bariatric Clearance psychological assessment is required by most insurance companies to ensure that the individual seeking bariatric surgery do not have mental or behavioral disorders that may interfere with long-term weight loss success.